cameronglanville/avaj-launcher/README.md

 - second line desribes the aircraft: TYPE NAME LONGITUDE LATITUDE HEIGHT
 - aircrafts have 3 types: JetPlane Helicopter Baloon
 - weather can be one of 4: RAIN FOG SUN SNOW

-## Dependency Management

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).